Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Here’s a nifty formula for you to hold on to.
 Multiply your Steam download speed by 8, and if the result is close to your known connection speed, then you don’t have any issues.

-- ➡️ How can I pick the fastest Steam download server?
+How can I boost the Steam download speed?

 1. Clear the download cache